bryantchacon/platzitanks/README.md

 Players: 2

-The game is in 3D, so the pixel art look was implemented with an in-camera shader.
+The game is in 3D, so the slight pixel art look was implemented with an in-camera shader.